-The positron and electron pairs are created back to back in the center of mass frame.
-In the lab frame, electrons and positrons are boosted forward, as demonstrated in the Fig. 1.6.
+In pair production, positron and electron pairs are created back to back in the center of mass frame.
+In the lab frame, electrons and positrons tend to move in the direction of photon, as shown in the Fig. 1.6.
 The positron and electron carry away the energy from the photon that is in excess of 1.022 MeV.
 In the center of mass frame, the kinetic energy is equally shared.
-Photons with an energy above 1.022 MeV in the bremsstrahlung spectrum of Fig. 1.7 (a) have the potential to create electron and positron pairs.
-When the process of annihilation is included in the simulation, Fig. 1.7 (a) becomes Fig. 1.7 (b) showing a clear 511 keV peak on top of the bremsstrahlung spectrum.
+Photons with an energy above 1.022 MeV in the bremsstrahlung spectrum of Fig.1.3 have the potential to create electron and positron pairs.
+The Fig. 1.7 simulation of 12 MeV mono energy 10 million electrons impinge on a tungsten target with 1.016 mm thickness.
+Turning on annihilation process resulted in a 511 keV peak on top of the bremsstrahlung spectrum.
 This 511 keV peak represents photon produced when the created positrons, from pair production, annihilates with an atomic electrons inside the tungsten target.